cebollinos11/smuggler/README.md

 Asteroid piercer
 clean up ui
-Try again to move camera when combat desroyer is pretty shit - make it like the viper? make a "ready label" to show the player can play again make viper more intelligent (slow when close) damaged ships should get some smoke
+Try again to move camera when combat make a "ready label" to show the player can play again make viper more intelligent (slow when close) damaged ships should get some smoke